arthurmilliken/adsk-challenge-backend/README.md

   - GET: find movie by ID
   - POST { comment, rating, watched }: add user data to movie
+  - DELETE: remove movie from list.

 **/**

   - GET: display this README

+### Application Logging

+- DEBUG level messages are logged to the console
+- INFO level messages are logged to /logs/combined.log